Resources

 Pros and Cons of Using Insulated Curtains in Your Home

-• Insulated curtains are an excellent option for renters.
-If you don’t own your home, thermal curtains are a great option for adding temporary insulation around your windows.
+• Help renters temporarily weatherize their windows.
+If you don’t own your home, thermal curtains are an excellent way to add insulation around your windows.

-• Insulated curtains are a temporary solution.
-They mask the problem of open air leaks around your windows, rather solving it through professional air sealing.
-Learn more about house sealing and why it works in our Guide to Air Sealing
+• Don’t solve the underlying problem.
+Thermal curtains are a bandage solution to the air leaks around your windows.
+The only way to stop drafts in your house is with professional air sealing and key insulation upgrades.
+(Learn more about house sealing and why it works in our Guide to Air Sealing.)

 What are the best thermal curtains?

-The best thermal curtains are designed with insulation in mind and have several layers of fabric in the panel.
-For the best draft protection, choose insulated curtains that:
+High quality thermal curtains are designed to insulate with high-density fabric panels.
+For the best draft protection, choose curtains that:

 • Have 3 or 4 fabric layers